A positive performance in goal from the Norwich keeper. Did well to keep out early efforts from Kevin Nolan and Guy Demel. Unlucky with the goal.

 Often put his body on the line.
 Defended well in the air and led well from the back.
 Did well to block Nolan's initial shot before West Ham's opener.

 Scored a delightful free-kick to give his side the win.
 Despite this, with his side struggling to hold onto the ball, Snodgrass often looked a frustrated figure on the right-hand side.
-Ran tirelessly throughout and helped support Martin in defence.
+Ran tirelessly throughout and helped support Martin in defense.

 Never stopped running but struggled in the midfield battle, finding himself outnumbered against Noble, Morrison and Collison.
 Very unlucky not to score with a thunderous long-range piledriver that clattered the crossbar.